Issue #114

 YouTube Ramps Up Fight Against Ad Blockers

-YouTube has recently intensified its global efforts to combat ad blockers, prompting a wave of responses from users and industry insiders.
+YouTube has recently intensified its global efforts to combat ad blockers (opens in a new tab), prompting a wave of responses from users and industry insiders.
 This move follows a smaller-scale experiment conducted in June, which has now morphed into a more comprehensive enforcement strategy.

 The platform’s latest approach includes displaying a notice that halts video playback unless YouTube is whitelisted or the ad blocker is deactivated.
 Users facing this block are encouraged to allow ads or subscribe to the YouTube Premium service, which is priced at $13.99 per month in the US, with varying costs in other countries.